lukiwieser/aave-liquidation-risk/README.md

    ```bash
    pip install -r requirements.txt
    ```
-   *Note:* We additionally use Node, since it easier to handle ABI related things with the libraries available in the node ecosystem.
+   *Note:* We additionally use Node, since it is easier to handle ABI related things with the libraries available in the node ecosystem.

 2. **Set API Keys:**